 Over the last few years, many companies have sponsored initiatives to enhance customer and employee experience.
 Technology has evolved to support these initiatives, creating a growing effort across industries to enable experience and provide predictive analytics.
-At conferences we hear from business leaders, technology vendors, and consulting firms about their successes.
+At conferences, we hear from business leaders, technology vendors, and consulting firms about their successes.
 Often these case studies approach customer experience initiatives as just that—an initiative that exists in parallel with many competing initiatives and without the benefit of an organization designed to deliver the hoped-for customer experience.
 However, building the right customer experience culture requires clarity around and prioritization of the business brand identity.
 With a properly integrated brand identity, consideration of the customer experience shifts from an initiative to a natural next step.
-With the top priority identified—upholding the brand identity—businesses are able to properly use technology to create customer experience.
+With the top priority identified—upholding the brand identity—businesses can properly use technology to create the customer experience.
 The temptation of many businesses we see is to allow technology to lead the experience journey when technology should enable the intentions promised by business brand identity.

 Defined Customer Experience

-The authors share a common mentor, Herb Stoakes, who led Procter and Gamble’s work in socio-technical systems design or self-managing teams during the 1970s and 80s.
+We share a common mentor, Herb Stoakes, who led Procter and Gamble’s work in socio-technical systems design or self-managing teams during the 1970s and 80s.
 When Herb worked with clients or gave speeches, he often said: “We are perfectly organized for the results we currently have.”
 Forty years later, Herb is still right.

 We have found few businesses or leaders who have intentionally invested and organized in order to optimize customer experience.
 In one example we found a complete disconnect between firm brand and organization design.
 We were in a conversation with senior leaders of marketing who were sharing a brand position pitch.
 When we asked what the organization was doing to equip partners and employees in support of the brand, the reply was: "This is simply a branding message, we don’t really expect it to be implemented!"
 We walked away from the conversation thinking any investor who heard this would want to short the stock.
 To consistently deliver a defined customer experience, the customer and employee experience should be intentionally designed with the customer value proposition and firm brand promises.
-To succeed, the desired customer and employee experience must be enabled by supportive technical and cultural capabilities as well as consistent, proactive management of customer and employee touch points.
+To succeed, the desired customer and employee experience must be enabled by supportive technical and cultural capabilities as well as consistent, proactive management of customer and employee touchpoints.

 Organization Impacts Customer Experience

-After many years of guiding large scale organization transformation, it’s clear that:
+After many years of guiding large-scale organization transformation, it’s clear that:

 - Any structure can work.